naninovel/docs/docs/guide/naninovel-scripts.md

 <video class="video" loop autoplay><source src="https://i.gyazo.com/b6e04d664ce4b513296b378b7c25be03.mp4" type="video/mp4"></video>

+It's possible to edit the script during playmode (via both visual and external editors) and have the changes applied immediately (without game restart) when `Hot Reload Scripts` option is enabled in the scripts configuration.
+When modifying, adding or removing a line before the currently played one, state rollback will automatically happen to the modified line to prevent state inconsistency.

 You can tweak the editor behavior and looks in the scripts configuration menu.

 ![](https://i.gyazo.com/ddd3ed7cb728d24980863e3830f4ed8d.png)